-If you’re planning a camping trip, one of the best ways to make the most of your time is to prepare some make ahead camping meals.
+If you’re planning a camping or backpacking trip, one of the best ways to make the most of your time is to prepare some make ahead camping meals.

 That way, you can spend less time cooking and more time enjoying the great outdoors.